-Canadian Consumers Better Protected Thanks to the Work of the SenatePublished on 15 December 2016 News Releases by Senator Joseph Day
+Canadian Consumers Better Protected Thanks to the Work of the SenatePublished on 15 December 2016 News & Photos by Senator Joseph Day

 Ottawa, December 15, 2016 –”Canadian consumers are better protected because of the work the Senate has done on this bill.
 I applaud my colleagues for their diligent study of this complex piece of legislation.”

 Senator Claude Carignan, Leader of the Opposition in the Senate commenting on the Senate amendment of a government budget bill after identifying serious problems that would have eroded consumer protection rights for Canadians.

 “Sober second thought is not just a slogan.
 It is an incredibly important exercise that requires focus, expertise and the courage to stand up for one’s findings.
 The result is a better bill,” added Senator Joseph A. Day, Leader of the Senate Liberals.